PHRAPL/PHRAPL.github.io/Content/Tutorials/ModelSelection/6aa.PHRAPL.vignette.md

 # Tutorial 1: Setting Up and Running **<font color='#006579'>PHRAPL</font>**
 {: .no_toc }
-_modified from vignette designed by Nathan Jackson and included in `PHRAPL` repo_
+_modified from [vignette](https://github.com/bomeara/phrapl/blob/master/doc/phrapl_vignette.pdf) designed by Nathan Jackson and included in the compiled version of `PHRAPL`_

 1. TOC
 {:toc}